devkurultay/kodjaz_backend/README.md

 3. Install JavaScript dependencies: `npm install`
 4. Create a virtual environment called `env`: `python3 -m venv env`
 5. Activate the virtual environment: `source env/bin/activate`
+6. Upgrade pip: `pip install --upgrade pip`
-6. Install Python dependencies: `pip install -r requirements/requirements_dev.txt`
+7. Install Python dependencies: `pip install -r requirements/requirements_dev.txt`
-7. Open 2 terminal tabs/windows (whatever you prefer)
+8. Open two terminal tabs/windows (whatever you prefer)
-8. In the 1st terminal (in the project directory) activate the virtual environment (in case it's not activated) and install migrations: `./manage.py migrate`
+9. In the 1st terminal (in the project directory) activate the virtual environment (in case it's not activated) and install migrations: `./manage.py migrate`
-9. Create migrations (mostly for Spirit installation): ./manage.py makemigrations
-10. Migrate: ./manage.py migrate
-11. Initiate Spirit installation: ./manage.py spiritinstall
-12. Create a superuser: `./manage.py createsuperuser` (fill in all the fields)
+10. Create a superuser: `./manage.py createsuperuser` (fill in all the fields)
-13. In the same terminal load the fixtures (dummy data): `./manage.py loaddata fixtures/courses.json`
+11. In the same terminal load the fixtures (dummy data): `./manage.py loaddata fixtures/courses.json`
-14. In the same terminal run the Django server: `./manage.py runserver`
+12. In the same terminal run the Django server: `./manage.py runserver`
-15. In the 2nd terminal issue the following command (which will run a watcher.js whose job is to rebuild the project each time it detects some changes under the frontend/src folder): `npm start`
+13. In the 2nd terminal issue the following command (which will run a watcher.js whose job is to rebuild the project each time it detects some changes under the frontend/src folder): `npm start`
-16. Now you can open your favorite editor and start writing your awesome code!
+14. Now you can open your favorite editor and start writing your awesome code!

 Happy coding!